Controlling exposure part 2: metering modes

 Spot metering

-Meters the brightness of a specific area that you’ve selected, which is about 2 – 4% of the scene.
+Spot metering mode meters the brightness of a specific area that you’ve selected, which is about 2 – 4% of the scene.

 Partial metering (Canon only)

-Meters 8 – 13% of the center of the scene.
+Partial metering measures 8 – 13% of the center of the scene.

-This, like spot metering, is really useful when your subject is darker than the background, such as when your subject is backlit.
+Partial metering, like spot metering, is really useful when your subject is darker than the background, such as when your subject is backlit.

-Centre-weighted metering
+Center-weighted metering

-Matrix metering (Nikon) or evaluative metering (Canon)
+Matrix metering (Nikon), evaluative metering (Canon), multi-zone metering (Sony)

 What’s the point of different metering modes?